PLC-Programmer/0-1_knapsack_DP_top-down_diff_lang/PowerShell_scripts_mass_testing/README.md

-2023-10-23: so far I only did a similar PowerShell script for testing an individual test case (with multiple runs and result output to console)
+2023-10-23: so far I only made a similar PowerShell script for testing an individual test case (with multiple runs and result output to console)

 ### PowerShell shell scripts